 Cutting the blade – a dead end street

-Except the steel string acoustic guitar sounded like shit without a pick.
-So I tried to play with the thumbpick again, but I kept asking myself the same peculiar question.
+It was all fun & jokes from then on, except the steel string acoustic guitar sounded like shit without a pick.
+No note definition, no volume whatsoever.
+During that time, I reached a point of desperation when I tried to play with the thumbpick again, but at the same time, I kept asking myself the same particularly ominous question.
 “Why is this thing so fucking long?!”.
 Now don’t worry, for I wasn’t looking at my crotch when I did this.
 Rather, it was the protruding blade part of the thumb pick that I’ve found obnoxiously, unnaturally long.
-So I took out my nail clipper and cut it down to a couple millimeters.
-This way, it was much closer to my bare thumb with no protruding blade, which I’ve got used to by then.
-It was okay that way, but I still preferred the bare thumb.
-I’ve since learned that many players do the same, i.e. they customize their picks just like I did.
-It probably comes from the same urge as well.
-If you ask me now, I’ll say I don’t recommend this.
+So I took out my nail clipper and cut it down ferociously, until it was but a couple millimeters in length.
+This way, the resulting overall sensation was much closer to my bare thumb alone, with no protruding blade; the situation to which I evidently got so used by then.
+It was kind of, sort of okay that way, but I still preferred the bare thumb.
+I’ve since learned that many players go through the same phase, and some of them get stuck in it forever, i.e. they customize their picks and cut it to a shorter length, the way I described above.
+It probably comes from the same urge, the same innate instinct as well; the one related to familiarity and the comfort it means.
+If you ask me now, I’ll say I don’t recommend doing this to your thumbpick.
 Why?
-Because 1. it’s a hassle to prepare each one of your picks.
+Because 1. it’s a hassle to prepare each one of your picks, and do it the exact same way.
 And also 2. because you might lose some volume and expressive control if you cut the blade of the thumb pick.
 You know, torque and that kind of stuff.
-Heating them in hot water is okay, cause you do have to make ’em fit.
+Not to mention (that’s 3.) that each time you do this, you create a special item that you wouldn’t be able to buy in a shop.
+As far as customizing goes, heating the picks (both the one for the thumb and the ones you use on your fingers) in hot water is okay and sometimes necessary, cause you do have to make ’em fit.
 Snugly.
-Anyway.
-So my bare finger stuff was all right, especially since the majority of my playing was happening on electric guitars.
-But the acoustic lack of volume kept bothering me.
+Anyway, back to the story.
+To sum it up, we can say that the bare finger thing I got going was all right, especially since the majority of my playing was happening on electric guitars.
+But the lack of volume and definition on the acoustic guitar kept bothering me.

 Old time masters, bluegrass heroes

-Why oh why do those old time and bluegrass guys sound so much better on those records and live footages?
-Part of it was, of course, the picks.
-A rather big part.
-People knew it already back in those days.
+Why, oh why do those old-time music and bluegrass playing guys sound so good on both the records and in the live footages, even from decades ago?
+Part of it is, of course, the picks.
+And it’s a rather big part.
+And people knew it already back in those days.
 The whole idea of the steel string guitar was born with picks in mind.
-They designed those instruments so they could be heard with the banjos, mandolins or horns playing at the same time.
-I’m not saying that acoustic guitars have ever been louder than those loud bastards, but they could at least make a statement.
-With the help of picks.
+They designed those instruments so they could be heard with the banjos, mandolins or even horns playing at the same time.
+Now I’m not saying that acoustic guitars have ever been louder than those truly loud bastards of instruments, but they could at least make a statement, hold their own.
+All with the help of picks.
 And in the case of Lester Flatt, Charlie Monroe or Carter Stanley, thumbpicks and fingerpicks.
-So when I got deeper into the steel string flattop again, I realized that with my rather delicate bare fingerstyle, the thing has just not enough volume.
-Nor attack.
+So when I got deeper into the steel string flattop again, I realized that with my rather delicately performed fingerstyle utilizing my bare fingers, the thing has just not enough volume.
+Nor attack to the notes.
 And then there was Gene Wooten.
 Yeah.
-The man who influenced me to give these evil things another try, rhythm guitar-wise.
-He was, of course, an exceptional dobro player.
-But he also had this thing on acoustic guitar, a fast rhythm playing style.
-Played with the thumb pick alone.
+The man who influenced me to give these evil things another try, strictly rhythm guitar-wise.
+He was, of course, an exceptional dobro player in the first place.
+But he also had this very unique thing happening on acoustic guitar: a fast rhythm playing style.
+And he played it with the thumb pick alone.
 Man, I wanted to be able to play like that.
 So yeah, at first I tried my old Jim Dunlop that I shortened the blade of.
-And 3 tortoise (it’s really celluloid) picks for my index, middle and ring fingers.
-The old thumbpick felt really comfortable after a short while, if a bit limited all around.
-But I had this thing by then, that I don’t want to use custom stuff if at all possible.
+For the record, I also had 3 tortoise (it’s really just celluloid that looks like tortoise) picks on my index, middle and ring fingers.
+The old, short thumbpick felt really comfortable after a little while, if a bit limited all around.
+But I had this thing in mind by then, I decided that I don’t want to use custom stuff if at all possible.
 So I got a brand new, unaltered celluloid plastic thumb pick as well.